p1p2s3/webdev-workshop/README.md

 - [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
 - [inheritance and prototype-chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)

-Every new concept takes time to learn, so be realistic about your learning expectations.
+Every new concept takes time to learn, so be take your time and be realistic about expectations.

 Once you are done with this part of the workshop:
 - commit your changes to your working branch